 This compound is a macrocyclic polyether initially extracted from the marine organism Halichondria okadai received in 1986.
-Its main target is tubulin and the microtubules liable for the development and appropriate working of the mitotic spindle.
-This has been found to
+Its main target is tubulin and the microtubules liable for the development and

 Table 1: List of anticancer compounds and targeting cancer cells from marine sources.